rutsky/check_before_sending/README.rst

 Copyright (C) 2012  Vladimir Rutsky <altsysrq@gmail.com>

-Distributed under GPLv2 (only option for Pidin plugins) see COPYING.txt for details.
+Distributed under GPLv2 (only option for Pidgin plugins) see COPYING.txt for details.